Donald Trump Plugs Son’s Book On Social Media & Twitter Immediately Claps Back

 — Donald J. Trump (@realDonaldTrump) November 4, 2019

 Another common avenue of pushback was to reference the recent Trump family criticisms of Hunter Biden.
-In fact, Don Jr. recently appeared on Sean Hannity’s show and quipped that he wished his name was Hunter Biden so he could make a living off his father’s name.
+In fact, Don Jr. recently appeared on FOX News personality Sean Hannity’s show and quipped that he wished his name was Hunter Biden so that he could make a living off his father’s name.

 These remarks by the executive vice president of the Trump Organization were quickly met with widespread criticism across social media.
-Now, people are flooding the president’s Twitter page with a fresh round of Biden-related clap backs.
+Now, people are flooding the president’s Twitter page with a fresh round of Biden-related clapbacks.

 View this post on Instagram